learn-co-curriculum/java-static-default-methods-interfaces/README.md

 public interface Alarm {

     default String turnAlarmOn() {
-        return "Turning the alarm on.";
+        return "Turning the alarm on from the Alarm interface.";
     }

     default String turnAlarmOff() {
-        return "Turning the alarm off.";
+        return "Turning the alarm off from the Alarm interface.";
     }
 }
 ```